NVyIo/begin_to_nvy/issue_template.md

 ## System Info
-Troubleshooting will take place for Windows systems only as all products are built on Linux and Windows and some Android; others are generally not supported
+Supported systems include Windows, Linux and Android.
+Other systems are not supported.
+Please provide details on your specific setup.

 System Type: